+Title Developing an auditory weighting function for low-frequency whales

+Administered by Headquarters

+BOEM Contact(s) Erica Staaterman ( Erica.staaterman@boem.gov )

+Procurement Type(s) Interagency Agreement

+Conducting Organization(s) Office of Naval Research

+Total BOEM Cost \$761,000

+Performance Period FY 2019-2022

+Final Report Due June 2025

+Date Revised February 03, 2021

+PICOC Summary

-Title Developing an auditory weighting function for low-frequency whales Administered by Headquarters BOEM Contact(s) Erica Staaterman, Erica.staaterman@boem.gov Procurement Type(s) Inter-agency Approx. Cost \$600 total (in thousands); 200k/year over three years Performance Period FY 2019-2022 Date Revised April 9, 2018 PICOC Summary P roblem It is not possible to conduct a hearing test on a large baleen whale, yet we are required to know this information for analyses under the Marine Mammal Protection Act (MMPA) and Endangered Species Act.(ESA) .
+P roblem It is not possible to conduct controlled hearing test on a large baleen whale, yet we are required to know this information for analyses under the Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA).
 Therefore, the hearing abilities of low-frequency (LF) whales remains one of the major "unknowns" as the regulatory community has tried to deal with effects of noise on marine mammals.
 The result is potential over-estimation of takes and/or effects and improper application of mitigation.

-I ntervention There are multiple scientific approaches to answer the question (see below).
-Although this question has existed for some time, this is the right place and right time to pursue this project, mainly due to partnership interest and advances in research methodologies.
-The SOST interagency task force for ocean noise and marine life (comprised of approximately 8 agencies) recently identified this question as the #1 information need on marine sound issues for broad-scale interagency support.
+I ntervention Although this question has existed for some time, this is the right place and right time to pursue this project, mainly due to partnership interest and advances in research methodologies.
+The SOST interagency task force for ocean noise and marine life recently identified this question as the #1 information need on marine sound issues for broad-scale interagency support.
 Agency members of this task force have committed to contributing funds to partner on this project.

-C omparison There is no way to obtain a behavioral audiogram or electrophysiological audiogram from a free-swimming baleen whale.
-Instead, we can examine the physiology of the auditory system from whale carcasses and, using finite- element modeling, generate a digital model.
+C omparison As it is not possible to obtain a behavioral audiogram or electrophysiological audiogram from a free-swimming baleen whale, the SOST Task force identified three potential approaches for funding that might produce results.
+The first, the observation of wild animals exposed to controlled sounds during migration, is being completely funded by US Navy source and will not be discussed further here.
+BOEM will be funding the second and third approaches.
+The second method is the examination of the physiology of the auditory system from whale carcasses and, using finite-element modeling, generate a digital model.
 Then that digital model can be subjected to sound waves to determine how the auditory system would respond - i.e., how the whale would "hear" if it was alive.
 This is the currently the best conceivable method for addressing this question.
-The other approach is to obtain AEP measurements from stranded animals.
+The third approach is to obtain AEP measurements from stranded or restrained animals.
 In this case, neurological responses to played-back sounds would be measured.
 If this project is not implemented, the best estimates for baleen whale hearing will continue to come from proxy species (e.g., odontocetes), but the accuracy of these proxies is also unknown.
-O utcome Results from either of these methods would be compared to the existing low- frequency hearing function used in the 2016 NMFS acoustic criteria and would serve to improve the criteria.
-This criteria, in turn, forms the foundation of all analyses under the MMPA and ESA.
-For all other hearing groups except LF whales, these criteria are based off of real data.
-The lack of meaningful, validated data for LF whales has made it extremely challenging for NMFS and others to derive meaningful regulatory "not-to-be-exceeded thresholds" for noise sources, as required under the MMPA and ESA.